vmware-tanzu/velero/design/multiple-csi-volumesnapshotclass-support.md

          To query the annotations on a backup: "velero.io/csi-volumesnapshot-class/'driver name'" - where driver names comes from the PVC's driver.

-    **Limitations of Annotations approach**:
+    2. **Support VolumeSnapshotClass selection at PVC level** The user can annotate the PVCs with driver and VolumeSnapshotClass name.
+The CSI plugin will use the VolumeSnapshotClass specified in the annotation.
+If the annotation is not present, the CSI plugin will use the default VolumeSnapshotClass for the driver.
+If the VolumeSnapshotClass provided is of a different driver, the CSI plugin will use the default VolumeSnapshotClass for the driver.

+        *example annotation on PVC:*
+        ```yaml
+        apiVersion: v1
+        kind: PersistentVolumeClaim
+        metadata:
+        name: pvc-1
+        annotations:
+            velero.io/csi-volumesnapshot-class: csi-diskdriver-snapclass

+        ```

     - The user has to annotate the PVCs or backups with the VolumeSnapshotClass to use for each driver.
 This is not ideal for the user experience.
         - Mitigation: We can extend Velero CLI to also annotate backups/schedules with the VolumeSnapshotClass to use for each driver.
 This will make it easier for the user to annotate the backups/schedules.
 This mitigation is not for the PVCs though, since PVCs is anyways a specific use case.
+Similar to : " kubectl run --image myimage --annotations="foo=bar" --annotations="another=one" mypod"
+        We can add support for  - velero backup create my-backup --annotations "velero.io/csi:csi.cloud.disk.driver=csi-diskdriver-snapclass"

+### Stage 2 Approach
+The above annotations route is to get started and for initial design closure/ implementation, north star is to either introduce CSI specific fields (considering that CSI might be a very core part of velero going forward) in the backup/restore CR OR leverage the pluginInputs field as being tracked in: https://github.com/vmware-tanzu/velero/pull/5981

+Refer section Alternatives 2. **Through generic property bag in the velero contracts**: in the design doc for more details on the pluginInputs field.

+## Alternatives Considered
 1. **Through CSI Specific Fields in Velero contracts**

     **Considerations**